Owners' equity is the ownership interest of shareholders in the assets of a company. Owners equity represents what the owners own outright.

 - What is Owners equity (net worth)?

-- Why is Owners equity (net worth) important?
+- When is the Owners equity concept essential?

 - What is the role of Owners' equity in creating financial leverage?